Tuesday, September 24, 2024

 For the first 800 years or so Parliament was a club for men.
 Women finally got the vote in 1918 after the campaign by the Suffragettes.
 The first woman elected to the Commons, in 1918, was Countess Constance Markievicz but as a member of Sinn Fein she refused to take her seat.
 The first woman to take her seat was Viscountess Nancy Astor in 1919.

 Um, Parliament was run by gentlemen.
 And things tended to be a great deal more bloody and turbulent for several centuries - not the place for 'ladies'.
 Very different times.
 But Parliament took representations from women very seriously - which is how we got the highly unfair 'Tender Years Doctrine'.
 Working class men had accountabilities - like giving their lives and total financial responsibility for their families - which helped motivate their fight for male suffrage.
 It was only achieved after World War One.
 Millicent Fawcett knew that parliament was happy for LADIES to have the vote (with none of the accountabilities foisted on men) very early on.
 But this didn't happen because it would have meant a permanent Tory Government.
 Feminist underpinnings, Kristiina, dear?
 How pale, female and stale you are!
 And the suffragettes?
-With their bombings (harming working class voteless men) and White Feather Campaign?
+With their bombings (harming working class voteless men) and their odious and huge support for the White Feather Campaign?
 Oh, PURLEASE!
 Try this: https://antifeministpraxis.com/2017/03/31/feminism-was-never-not-rotten/

 Sunday, July 05, 2015